6 Ways To Save Money on Business Insurance in 2023

-Small business owners need insurance to protect their businesses but also need to protect the bottom line.
-The good news is it’s possible to find quality coverage at an affordable price.
-Start by identifying the right policies for your business and bundling any of those coverages.
-Then, compare providers’ offerings and look for any discounts.
-You’ll also want to manage the limits and deductibles and your risk to decrease the chance of claims.
+Start by identifying the right policies for your business and bundling those coverages.
+Then, compare insurance companies’ offerings and look for discounts.
+You’ll also want to manage the limits and deductibles of your policy and minimize risks to your business (more on that below) to decrease the chance of claims.
+Keep reading to learn six smart ways to save money on business insurance.

 1. Determine the Coverage You Need

-When considering how to save money on insurance, it’s important to understand what type of coverage your business needs.
-A larger business that provides professional services and has multiple employees is going to need different types of coverage than a handyperson operation.
+When considering how to save money on small business insurance, the first step is to understand what type of coverage your business needs.
+Finding the cheapest business insurance for a larger business that provides professional services and has multiple employees will almost certainly be a challenge—but that doesn’t mean it can’t be done.

-While this list isn’t exhaustive, these are the most common types of small business insurance coverage.
+While the list below is not exhaustive, it includes the most common types of small business insurance coverage:

 Common Coverages | What It Covers |